 These products often infuse various ingredients into our base gel to develop unique product offerings to satisfy market demand (e.g. aloe infused into the gel for a beauty mask).
 The rollstock is converted and packaged into salable units.
 The finished goods are shipped to the customer, who is ultimately responsible for product distribution.
 Frequently these products started as development deals, in which the customer paid the Company a small fee to develop a specific product.
-Once completed, the customer places a large order for newly developed product.
+Once completed, the customer places an order for newly developed product.
+Custom and white label revenue is recognized upon delivery of the finished product.

-Consumer Branded Products
+Branded Consumer Products

-These products are finished goods marketed and sold directly to the customer by the Company through online and retail channels.
+These products are finished goods marketed and sold directly to consumers by the Company through online and retail channels.
 The Company is responsible for sales, marketing, and distribution.
-These products carry the Company's brand names, which include Medagel, Lumagel Beauty, and Kenkoderm.
+When merchandise is shipped to a customer, our performance obligation is met, and revenue is recognized when control passes to the customer.
+These products carry the Company's brand names, which include Medagel, Lumagel Beauty, Kenkoderm and Silly George.